Arts & Culture

 Galleries and Artisan Markets

-North Devon is a hub for artists of all disciplines, from painters and sculptors to ceramicists and photographers.
-You’ll find an array of art galleries, independent studios, and artisan markets showcasing the region’s creativity.
+North Devon is a hub for artists working across all disciplines, from painters and sculptors to ceramicists and photographers.
+Across the region, you will find a diverse range of art galleries, independent studios and artisan markets showcasing the very best of local creativity.

 North Devon's Literary Legacy